-Approved by ASHRAE and the American National Standards Institute on June 30, 2022.
+Approved by ASHRAE and the American National Standards Institute on September 30, 2022, and by the American Society for Health Care Engineering on September 28, 2022.

 This addendum was approved by a Standing Standard Project Committee (SSPC) for which the Standards Committee has established a documented program for regular publication of addenda or revisions, including procedures for timely, documented, consensus action on requests for change to any part of the standard.
-Instructions for how to submit a change can be found on the ASHRAE[®] website (https://www.ashrae.org/continuous-maintenance).
+Instructions for how to submit a change can be found on the ASHRAE® website (www.ashrae.org/continuous-maintenance).